If you feel the wrong decision has been made about a child’s needs, you can make your voice heard.

 The tribunal must receive your appeal within 2 months of the date on the local authority’s decision letter or a month from the date of the mediation certificate - whichever is later.

 From the 3rd April 2018 you may appeal to the SEND Tribunal about the health and/or social care content of an EHCP if you are also appealing about certain aspects of SEN content.
-This is part of a 2 year national trial.
-Full information can be found in the downloads section.

 There is no right of appeal just about the health and social care sections.